yegor256/blog/_drafts/phi.md

 {% endhighlight %}

 Here, the `x` is a new object, a copy of `cost-of-shipment`.
-Then, we take child abstract object `add` from it and make a copy, giving `product.price` object to it as an attribute.
+Then, we take the child abstract object `add` from it and make a copy, giving `product.price` object to it as an attribute.
 We name the created copy as `total`.
 Then, we print the total price: